InoCity/WinWiper-Mini/README.md

-WinWiper - Mini
+WinWiper - Mini, the normal WinWiper, but with no features.
-This is WinWiper, but without the additional things, this batch just do a cleanup :/

-Please run it as Admin, or else it will close automatically
+Please run it as Admin, or else it will close automatically.

 If you want to repost or use any command, pls give the credits to the creator!
 (InoCity)

-Thanks to aMathyzin and Memphis
+Thanks to aMathyzin and Memphis.